 - o Foliar applications are only marginally effective. - Plant after fly free date and use resistant varieties when possible. - Seed treatments at the highest labeled rate will help control fall infestations.

 • Cereal Leaf Beetle:

 Treat when 25 or more larvae are present per 100 tillers and wheat is still in the milk stage.

-Consult UT Extension PB 1768 for additional information on Insecticide recommendation /threshold information.
+Consult UT Extension PB 1768 for additional information on insect control.

 Diseases/Management